Back to Top

 She was a licensing officer and represented the department to the state-led dual-use licensing work where she kicked off $1.7 million in projects related to studying potential verification of the Biological Weapons Convention.
 Later, she represented the department on U.S. Delegations to both the United Nations Biological Weapons Convention Review Conference and the Australia Group international regimes meetings.

 She joined NETL in August 2023 where she currently serves on the lab leadership team as the export control and technology sensitivity officer based out of Pittsburgh, Pennsylvania.
 In short, Milojevich’s job is to protect people and to protect the Lab.
 Before this position, she had always wanted a federal government service job, but thought it was something she would have to do in the distant future.
-When the opportunity to join NETL arouse, she jumped at the opportunity.
+When the opportunity to join NETL arose, she jumped at the opportunity.

 As the only quantitative science staff member with experience in intelligence, she regularly travels to D.C. for classified meetings related to research security, counterintelligence and related efforts to raise the profile of NETL and the subject matter expertise they represent in the department.
 She also uses these briefings to recommend infosec security postures for programs that are new efforts to NETL and require additional expansion, training and awareness.